AVEVA/AVEVA-Samples-CloudOperations/basic_samples/Authentication/HybridFlow/DotNet/README.md

 - Web Browser with Javascript enabled
   - You will need Google Chrome if you want to run the automated test

+1. The sample is configured using the file [appsettings.placeholder.json](HybridFlow\appsettings.placeholder.json).
+Before editing, rename this file to `appsettings.json`.
+This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.
-1. Replace the placeholders in the [appsettings](appsettings.json) file with your Tenant Id, Client Id and Client Secret
+1. Replace the placeholders in the `appsettings.json` file with your Tenant Id, Client Id and Client Secret
-2. Ensure that this client was created to allow Refresh Tokens
+1. Ensure that this client was created to allow Refresh Tokens
    - If this client does not allow refresh tokens, no refresh token will be issued upon authentication
-3. Ensure that the client contains \$"{RedirectHost}:{RedirectPort}/{RedirectPath}" in the list of RedirectUris
+1. Ensure that the client contains \$"{RedirectHost}:{RedirectPort}/{RedirectPath}" in the list of RedirectUris
    - Default value from config is: `https://127.0.0.1:54567/signin-oidc`
    - You can change the values to match your preferences